-Using NetFlow analysis and temporal traffic patterns, STRIKE traced the operation to Pyongyang with high confidence.
+Using Netflow data from Team Cymru and analyzing temporal traffic patterns, STRIKE traced the operation to Pyongyang with high confidence.
 The Lazarus Group employed a multi-layered obfuscation strategy to conceal their origin and manage their campaign.
 The flow of operations was as follows:

-- 1. Initial Connection: Six distinct North Korean IP addresses were observed initiating connections that marked the starting point of the operation. - VPN Obfuscation: The attackers routed traffic through Astrill VPN endpoints, leveraging the commercial service to mask their true geographic origin. - Proxy Relay: From the VPNs, traffic moved through an intermediate proxy layer registered to Sky Freight Limited in Hasan, Russia.
-This additional layer blended malicious traffic with legitimate network activity. - Command-and-Control Servers: The obfuscated traffic ultimately reached the C2 infrastructure, hosted on Stark Industries servers.
+- 1. Initial Connection: Six distinct North Korean IP addresses were observed initiating connections that marked the starting point of the operation. - 2.
+VPN Obfuscation: The attackers routed traffic through Astrill VPN endpoints, leveraging the commercial service to mask their true geographic origin. - Proxy Relay: From the VPNs, traffic moved through an intermediate proxy layer registered to Sky Freight Limited in Hasan, Russia.
+This additional layer blended malicious traffic with legitimate network activity. - 4.
+Command-and-Control Servers: The obfuscated traffic ultimately reached the C2 infrastructure, hosted on Stark Industries servers.
 These servers facilitated payload delivery, victim management, and data exfiltration.